-The proposed estimator is implemented within the Open-VINS framework (Geneva et al. 2020), which contains a real-time modular sliding window EKF-based filter and simulator.
+The proposed estimator is implemented within the OpenVINS framework [10], which contains a real-time modular sliding window EKF-based filter and simulator.
 The project can already handle IMU-camera spatial-temporal and camera intrinsic calibrations, excluding RS readout time.
 In this work we extend the estimator to address the calibration of all the parameters presented.
 The new VINS estimator maintains the original faster than real-time performance in both simulated and real-world datasets.

-The core of the simulator has a continuous-time SE(3) B-spline trajectory representation which allows for the calculation of pose, velocity, and accelerations at any given
+The core of the simulator has a continuous-time SE(3) B-spline trajectory representation which allows for the calculation of pose, velocity, and accelerations at any given timestamp along the tra-